 An innovative folding carton design can be a game-changer when it comes to having a successful product launch.
 Folding cartons can be customized to any product and can be constructed with different features and printed with custom artwork.
-Also, the aesthetic benefits, having an appropriately designed carton can help to control manufacturing and packaging costs.
+Also, the aesthetic benefits of having an appropriately designed carton can help to control manufacturing and packaging costs.

 Designing Structure for Manufacturing Efficiency

-Selecting the Right Material
+Selecting the Right Packaging Material

-To determine which is best for a specific design you need to consider factors like production volume, carton structure, product type, supplier stock, rigidness and printability.
-The SBS is a “virgin” material meaning the grain in the chipboard is consistent which can maximize high-end graphics.
-CCNB is a recycled board which is not as effective for printing and is also less rigid than an SBS material.
+To determine which is best for a specific design, you need to consider factors like production volume, carton structure, product type, supplier stock, rigidness, and printability.
+The SBS is a “virgin” material meaning the grain in the chipboard is consistent, which can maximize high-end graphics.
+CCNB is a recycled board that is not as effective for printing and is less rigid than an SBS material.

 Many counter displays, which often require slightly more rigid chipboard, might be as high as .024 point thick board.
 The best way to know if the carton is the right material and that the caliper is sufficient is to run samples thru a mock production line duplicating the filling and packaging process as close as possible to actual production.